Richie Marquez

-Richard "Richie" Marquez (born May 26, 1992) is an American soccer player who played most notably for Philadelphia Union in Major League Soccer (MLS).
+Richard "Richie" Marquez (born May 26, 1992) is an American former professional soccer player who played as a defender.
+He was selected by the Philadelphia Union in the third round of the 2014 MLS SuperDraft and played four seasons in Major League Soccer (MLS).
+Marquez also spent time on loan with the Harrisburg City Islanders and Bethlehem Steel FC.

 Career

 Education

 Marquez went to Bloomington High School and graduated in 2010.
 He was a four-year starter for the University of Redlands Bulldogs in NCAA Division III.
 He received a Bachelor of Arts degree in communicative disorders in April 2014.

 Professional

 Marquez was the 44th selection in the 2014 MLS SuperDraft.
 For the 2014 season, he was loaned to the Harrisburg City Islanders of USL Pro.
 While there, he played an integral role in leading Harrisburg to the USL PRO championship game.
-He led USL PRO in minutes played (2,520) by playing the full 90 minutes in 28 games.

-Marquez played his MLS debut on May 2, 2015, coming on as a fifth-minute substitute in a 1–0 loss against Toronto FC.
-He has since earned a starting role in the Union line-up.
-He scored his first goal with the Union on July 14 against the English Premier League newcomers AFC Bournemouth in the 36th minute of the match.
+Marquez made his Major League Soccer debut on May 2, 2015, coming on as a fifth-minute substitute in a 1–0 loss against Toronto FC.
+He later earned a regular starting role in the Union lineup during the 2015 season.
+On July 14, 2015, Marquez scored his first goal for the Union in the 36th minute of a friendly match against English Premier League side AFC Bournemouth at Talen Energy Stadium.

-On September 13, 2019, Marquez was sworn is as a member of the Bensalem (Pennsylvania) Police Department.
+During the 2016 season, Marquez became a key part of the Union's defense, starting 33 league matches.
+He scored his first MLS goal on April 23, 2016, netting the game-winning goal in a 1–0 victory over D.C.
+United.

+Marquez continued as a regular contributor during the 2017 season, making 22 league appearances.
+In 2018, he spent time with the club's USL Championship affiliate Bethlehem Steel FC.